 o Number of persons in the party

-o Passport number/ID if not German (In case a customer has German nationality, there is no need to add any passport or ID to his/her profile.
+o Passport number/ID if not German (in case a customer is German, there is no need to add any passport or ID to his/her profile.
 This section on the customer profile is going to be blank and not highlighted as a mandatory field.)

-Hotels can choose if they use the paper version or digital version for the police reports (Meldescheine) whereby we at Mews recommend the digital version to avoid printing, handling and storage of paperwork and allow for a contactless experience.
+Hotels can choose if they use the paper version or digital version for the police reports (Meldescheine).
+We at Mews recommend the digital version to avoid printing, handling and storing paperwork and to allow for a contactless experience.

-It is legal to take a copy of the passport if they are clearly marked as “copy” and the guest gave their consent.
+It is legal to make a copy of the passport if it is clearly marked as a “copy” and the guest gives their consent.
 If the guest refuses, the hotel should enter the passport data manually into the system or use a passport reader.